“If you want to be a lion, you must train with lions.” -Carlson Gracie

 When high-level fighters excel in international events, representing a gym that nobody has heard about, it tends to catch people’s attention.
 That is how the GFT shot its way to the roster of the world’s top BJJ teams.
 Through a series of spectacular victories, top GFT talents such as Bruno Malfacine and Ricardo Evangelista propelled GFT to worldwide success.

-GFT has been awarded the Rio Open Team Champion, and Brazilian Teams Champion four times.
+GFT has claimed the title Rio Open Team Champion, and Brazilian Teams Champion four times.
 It has grown from a single group in Universidade Gama Filho to an association with over 30 affiliate academies across the globe.

 Now that we’ve gone over the most prominent BJJ gyms today, let’s go back to the question.